faroncoder/faron-chmodChownRestorer/README.md

 Voila!

-This will only work if you have perform this script earlier before the accident.
+This will only work if you have performed this script earlier before the accident.

 Recommendation:  perform this script at the end of fresh installation of your system, and archive the newly created restore-chmod-chown.sh somewhere safe in your system (i.e. USB or cloud).